Tanz2024/webby-backend-assessment/README.md

 - Get My Posts
 - Update Profile
 - Delete User

-> To use, import the file into Postman → update the GraphQL server URL and auth token.

 ## 9. License

 This project is open-source and licensed under the [MIT License](./LICENSE).